Blueberry Pie with Frozen Blueberries

 Should I thaw my berries first?

 Nope you don’t need to.
-The liquids will melt in the oven and create a thick filling when they combine with the corn starch.
+The liquids will melt on the stovetop and create a thick filling when they combine with the corn starch.

 What is the best pie thickener?